noi-techpark/odh-api-core/README.md

 Class Library with Extension Methods and other ODH Helper Methods

-### CDB, DSS, EBMS, LCS, MSS, NINJA, RAVEN, SIAG, STA, SuedtirolWein
+### CDB, DSS, EBMS, LCS, MSS, NINJA, RAVEN, SIAG, STA, SuedtirolWein, A22, FERATEL, LOOPTEC, PANOMAX, PANOCLOUD

 Data Collectors used by Api and Importer, usually containing classes that retrieve Data, and classes that parse the data to ODH Objects (defined in DataModel)

+### GeoConverter

+Helper Library which allows converting
+kml to GeoJson
+gpx to GeoJson

+### JsonLDTransformer

+Helper Library which converts Open Data Hub Content Api Objects to schema.org Models in ld+json format.

+### OdhNotifier

+Component which notifies pre configured Consumers about Data Changes

+### PushServer

+Component which generateds Push Messages (Firebase Cloud Messaging)

+### RawQueryParser

+Helper Library where the rawfilter/rawsort functionality is implemented.

 ## Database

-Postgres 12
+Postgres 15.
+The data is stored as Json Datatype in a single Column.

+### Extensions

 Extensions active on DB

 * extension earthdistance;
 * extension cube;
 * extension pg_trgm;
 * extension postgis

+### Custom Functions

 Custom Functions on DB